ivillamadrid/FloodMapping/docs/source/drones.rst

 .. _PIV-lab: https://pivlab.blogspot.com/

-LSPIV processing of drone captured videos, allows to detect and measure river flow patterns, like this recirculation as result of a expansion, downstream a dyke.
+LSPIV processing of drone captured videos, allows to detect and measure river flow patterns, like this recirculation as a result of an expansion, downstream a dyke.

 .. image:: RIVeR_Out_ModVxVy_Coarsest.png